Index

 Headlines

 - Life expectancy at birth does not give the expected duration of life for a newborn; it gives a measure of expected life expectancy if the current age-specific mortality rates are applied throughout an entire lifetime, but of course, these are subject to changes over time.
 So, life expectancy gives an indication of the current health status of a population, rather than an expected duration of life.
+Life expectancy can be estimated at any age, and it is also common to estimate life expectancy at age 65 years.
+As contemporary morality rates will be more comparable to the actual mortality rates in the future over the next 15-20 years, life expectancy at age 65 years is more likely to represent a reasonable estimate of duration of life.

-- Life expectancy at birth in Hull in 2020-22 was 75.0 years for men and 79.9 years for women.
-This compares with 78.9 years for men (a difference of 3.9 years) and 82.8 years for women (a difference of 2.9 years) for England.
+- Life expectancy at birth in Hull in 2021-23 was 75.3 years for men and 80.2 years for women.
+This compares with 79.1 years for men (a difference of 3.8 years) and 83.1 years for women (a difference of 2.9 years) for England.

 - A relatively similar pattern over time occurred for men and women in Hull.
 Life expectancy at birth increased in Hull between 2001-03 and 2011-14, but then increases stalled, and decreased between 2011-14 and 2017-19 prior to the COVID-19 pandemic.
 In contrast, life expectancy at birth increased throughout the entire period 2001-03 and 2017-19 across England although the increases were smaller more recently compared to the start of the century.